facebookresearch/theseus/README.md

 ```bash
 python -m pytest theseus
 ```
-By default, unit tests include tests for our CUDA extensions.
-You can add the option `-m "not cudaext"` to skip them when installing without CUDA support.
+By default, unit tests include tests for our CUDA extensions, and for BaSpaCho sparse solver.
+You can add the option `-m "not cudaext"` to skip them when installing without CUDA support, or `-m "not baspacho"` installing without BaSpaCho (or `-m "(not cudaext) and (not baspacho)"` to disable both).

 ## Examples